lsrcz/grisette/README.md

 - `SymInteger` and `SymBool` are symbolic (primitive) types, and they represent SMT terms of integer and boolean theories, respectively.
-- `Union` represents choices of symbolic expressions, and we introduce it to represent program spaces for the synthesizer.
-We will see more of it later.
+- `Union` represents choices of symbolic expressions, and we introduce it to represent program spaces and allow the synthesizer to choose operands from different symbolic expressions.
 - `BasicSymPrim` is a constraint that contains all the symbolic primitive types that Grisette supports, including `SymInteger` and `SymBool`.